Carrot Cake

 • Eggs: Increased to 4 large eggs for added structure and stability.

-• Flour: Increased slightly to 2 3/4 cups to support the moisture-heavy batter.
+• Flour: Increased to 2 3/4 cups to support the moisture-rich batter.

 • Liquid Control: Drained carrots and reduced added liquid to avoid a gummy crumb.